ethereal-sheep/vecl/docs/sparse_set.md

 ## Set Operations
 A common use case when using sets are performing set operations union, intersection and equality.
-The `stl` does provide some algorithms to perform such operations, but `vecl::sparse_set` provides them explicitly as member functions.
+While the `stl` does provide some algorithms to perform such operations, `vecl::sparse_set` provides them explicitly as member functions.

 ### Equality